rodrigoelp/little-stories/Unlikely adventures/40-Chapter-40.md

 *"I imagine the city is fantastic.
 You can see its silhouette from every single realm.
 I can only dream how difficult it must be to get up there"* - continued Hannah trying to break the ice - *"Out of every single bunch I've met, you must have been the first and only ones that went there."*

-Yule impervious concentration became pervious - *"I don't know what it look like either.
+Yule impervious concentration became pervious - *"I don't know what it looks like either.
 We never made it that far."*

 Hannah saw Yule swayed uncomfortable on the bench - *"Hannah, there are some... things hidden in that wasteland and the ruins of the city.
 It was everywhere we went.
 Those things guarded the entrance to the library, the vault.
 Those things became alive and attacked us."*